 - Explore the literature in your area of interest.

 - Assemble the purpose statement and research questions.

 Join Dr. Kat Malinsky for this webinar September 18, 2014 at:

 - 1:00 p.m.
 PDT

 - 4:00 p.m.
 EDT

 About the Presenter

-Dr. Kat Malinsky is an Academic Coach at ACW with a special talent for helping dissertation writers crystalize their topics.
+Dr. Kat Malinsky is a Dissertation Coach at ACW with a special talent for helping dissertation writers crystalize their topics.
 As an Associate Professor at Argosy University, Dr. Kat Malinksy chaired over 100 dissertation committees.
 Dr. Kat holds a B.S. in Fine Arts Education from Hofstra University, an M.Ed. in International Administration and ESOL from Trenton State College in Mallorca, Spain, and an Ed.D. in Curriculum and Instruction from The University of Sarasota.
 Her teaching experiences range from elementary to graduate school.
 Beginning her career teaching art to elementary students in New York, she went on teach ESOL at the International School of Dusseldorf (ISD), Germany.
 After living overseas for more than 10 years, she returned to the U.S. to teach ESOL at Hillsborough Community College in Tampa.
 She also served as a Core Instructor in the M.Ed. program at National-Louis University before beginning her tenure at Argosy University.